Snowflake Connector¶

 The Snowflake Connector is fully managed and requires no additional tooling.
 You can define a sync schedule inside Tinybird and execution is taken care of for you.

-- Secure.
-Use Auth tokens to control access to API endpoints.
+- Use Auth tokens to control access to API endpoints.
 Implement access policies as you need.
 Support for row-level security.

 Load a Snowflake table¶